rokkro/tmat/README.md

 Modules: `tweepy`,`nltk`,`requests`,`pymongo`, `textstat`.
 Install with `pip install` or `pip3 install` (Linux + Mac OS).

-**What does it do?**
+**What can it do?**
 * Twitter tweet streaming.
 * Twitter tweet scraping (approx. <=7 days old tweets).
+* Give access to plenty of search settings.
-* Utilizes MongoDB to store tweets.
+* Utilize MongoDB collections to store tweets.
-* Filter out similar and duplicate tweets.
+* Filter out similar and duplicate tweets from the same collection.
-* Performs sentiment analaysis using NLTK and <a href="https://github.com/cjhutto/vaderSentiment">Vader Sentiment</a>
+* Perform sentiment analaysis using NLTK and <a href="https://github.com/cjhutto/vaderSentiment">Vader Sentiment</a>.
-* Score the tweet's readability using the Flesch-Kincaid readability tests and others.
+* Score tweets' readability using the Flesch-Kincaid readability tests and others.
-* Uses <a href="http://kairos.com/">Kairos</a> to detect emotion, age, gender, and other characteristics of profile pictures.
+* Use the <a href="http://kairos.com/">Kairos</a> API to detect emotion, age, gender, and other characteristics of profile pictures.
-* Export data to .csv spreadsheets.
+* Export organized data to .csv spreadsheets.
 * Simple database, collection, and document management.
-* Is easily usable within a console textual interface.
+* Be used with an easy textual interface.

 Licensed under the GNU GPL 3.0.
 ## Details: